buckelieg/validation-fn/README.md

                         )
                 )
                 /**
                  * We are free to implement our validators as we desire.
-For example if we want to validate address at one - we might write the validator like this:
+For example if we want to validate address at once - we might write the validator like this:
                  *
                  *.thenMap(Person::getAddresses, Validators.eachOf(Validators.<Address>notNull().then(
                  *  addr -> Strings.isBlank(addr.getCity()) || Strings.isBlank(addr.getStreet()) || Numbers.isNegative(addr.getBuildingNumber()),
-                 *  "Address must be fully filled in" *)))
+                 *  addr -> String.format("Address of '%s' must be fully filled in", addr) // if Address.toString() method is implemented fine we obtain reasonable error description
+                 *)))
                  *
                  */